ā ļø CONTENT VERIFICATION STATUS: This draft is . All citations require validation.

 Charvaka is experiencing a revival of interest in modern India:

-- Rationalist movements: Organizations like the Federation of Indian Rationalist Associations cite Charvaka as India's native skeptical tradition
+- Rationalist movements: Indian rationalist associations cite Charvaka as the subcontinent's native skeptical tradition

-- Popular culture: Charvaka is referenced in debates about science vs. superstition in India
+- Popular culture: Charvaka is regularly invoked in Indian debates about science vs. superstition

-Recommended reviewers: A historian of Indian philosophy, a scholar of Sanskrit skepticism.
+Recommended reviewers: A historian of Indian philosophy; a scholar of Indian skepticism (Pali and Sanskrit).

 Standard Disclaimer